 We would be looking for volunteers to work shifts of up to three hours and a minimum of one (if possible).

 There will also be a range of other volunteering opportunities in other areas such as marketing, maintenance, ordering, cleaning and helping with the community events.

 HOW DO I APPLY?

 You can register your interest in volunteering by visiting the shop (when we're open) and chatting to any of the team.
 They will take your details and pass them onto our volunteer team who will be in touch.
-Or you can apply using the link above.
+Or you can apply via the form.

 We are recruiting for two members of staff for our new Community Shop.